NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    $ git commit -m "Adding sample data file"
    ```

- And then with "git commit" we update our repository by all the changes we staged, in this case just one file.
+ And then with "git commit", update your repository with all the changes you staged, in this case just one file.
 Let's take a look at our repositories to check this.

 10. [git] Look at the git logs: